KaranKumar1993/Java_Programs/Login Application/README.md

 The login application let's you login using the predefined credentials given in the Database Setup document.
-Follow the instructions below to launch the application
+Follow the instructions below to launch the application.
+Requires Java 17 and above.

 1. Install the database first.
 Instructions are given in the Database Setup document.
 2. Download the zip file and extract it